-Alan McLellan And Wranitzky was deep in the heart of it, I understand, a contemporary of Mozart's.
+Alan McClellan And Wranitzky was deep in the heart of it, I understand, a contemporary of Mozart's.

 Václav Luks Exactly.
 He was born the same year, 1756, and he was a very important person for musical life in Vienna.
 In 1790, from 1790 here he was principal conductor, Kapellmeister in the Hoftheater [court theater] and highly respected as a conductor by Mozart, Haydn, and Beethoven.
 It's also interesting that he conducted, for instance, the premiere of Beethoven's First Symphony, and was really like a VIP person for musical life in Vienna around 1800.
 He composed more than 40 symphonies, operas, very broad repertoire.
 And it's very rare that his music is today, not so well known, because there's really a lot to discover.

-Alan McLellan Yes.
+Alan McClellan Yes.
 It seems that after he died, he was not heard—

 Václav Luks Yeah.